EconGraph/econ-graph/ci/docs/E2E_TEST_FAILURE_ANALYSIS.md

 ## Overview
 The E2E Comprehensive Tests are failing with "Process completed with exit code 1" in the "Run end-to-end tests" step.
 This analysis identifies the root causes and provides fixes.

+**🎯 E2E Testing Philosophy**: E2E tests are designed to test the **ENTIRE system end-to-end, including real network calls to external services.
+NOT mocking external services is their fundamental purpose.**

 ## Root Causes Identified

 ### 1. Flaky Test Assertions